-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2018 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2018

-- The IASB has issued the Annual Improvements to IFRSs (2015 2017 Cycle), which is a collection of amendments to IFRSs.
+- IFRS 3 Business Combinations (Amendments): The IASB issued amendments in Definition of a Business (Amendments to IFRS 3) aimed at resolving the difficulties that arise when an entity determines whether it has acquired a business or a group of assets.
+The amendments are effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2020 and to asset acquisitions that occur on or after the beginning of that period, with earlier application permitted.
+These Amendments have not yet been endorsed by the EU. - The IASB has issued the Annual Improvements to IFRSs (2015 2017 Cycle), which is a collection of amendments to IFRSs.
 The amendments are effective for annual periods beginning on or after 1 January 2019 with earlier application permitted.
 These annual improvements have not yet been endorsed by the EU. - IFRS 3 "Business Combinations and IFRS 11 Joint Arrangements".
 The amendments to IFRS 3 clarify that when an entity obtains control of a business that is a joint operation, it remeasures previously held interests in that business.
 The amendments to IFRS 11 clarify that when an entity obtains joint control of a business that is a joint operation, the entity does not remeasure previously held interests in that business. - IAS 12 "Income Taxes".
 The amendments clarify that the income tax consequences of payments on financial instruments classified as equity should be recognised according to where the past transactions or events that generated distributable profits has been recognised. - IAS 23 "Borrowing Costs".
 The amendments clarify paragraph 14 of the standard that, when a qualifying asset is ready for its intended use or sale, and some of the specific borrowing related to that qualifying asset remains outstanding at that point, that borrowing is to be included in the funds that an entity borrows generally.